tshepang/blog/content/2011 movie review.md

 Here's the rest (ranked alphabetically):

--   [The Cat In The Hat] (a case where I drastically differ with general critical approval)
 -   [Downfall]
 -   [Kung Fu Panda 2] (also happens to be the year's **greatest spectacle**)